setting and holding healthy boundaries

 This course is for parents or caregivers who have a child experimenting with or addicted to drugs or alcohol.
 The young person may be a teen or young adult who’s substance use is negatively impacting their, and your life.

-Hopestrem Community is a nonprofit organization and offers partial scholarships if financial assistance is needed to attend.
+Hopestrem Community is a nonprofit organization and offers partial financial aid if assistance is needed to attend.
 Please email info@hopestreamcommunity.org for details.

 FREQUENTLY ASKED QUESTIONS